Why you should soak beans and legumes

 I personally, do not cook my beans in the soak water, and I feel my stomach thanks me for it!

-Benefits of soaking dried beans vs canned
+Benefits of soaking dried beans overnight vs canned

 Although canned beans and peas will forever be convenient, there are quite a few advantages to soaking them instead.